pinoaffe/org-vcard/README.md

 ## TODO

-* Factor out Org data parsing into a separate library.

 * Add support for multi-line field values.

-* Add support for vCard PREFERRED / TYPE=pref.
+* Add support for vCard PREF for style 'flat'.

 * Add support for vCard KINDs 'group' and 'org'.